An Update For Carnivores At The Start Of The 2020 Grilling Season (NYSEARCA:COW)

 Lean hogs have also moved higher from the lows.

-The price action and fundamentals are telling us that 2021 could be a bullish year for the animal proteins- COW on dips.
+The price action and fundamentals are telling us that 2021 could be a bullish year for the animal proteins - COW on dips.

 In March and April, while markets across all asset classes were falling during the risk-off selling caused by the spread of coronavirus, the animal protein futures were preparing for the peak season of demand.
 The grilling season starts on the Memorial Day weekend and runs through the Labor Day holiday.
 The summer months are a time of the year to enjoy the outdoors with family and friends.
 The barbecue is often the focal point for celebrations and get-togethers.
 Burgers, steaks, ribs, sausages spend more time sizzling on the grill from June through September than during the other months of the year.